wobblytwilliams/grazer/README.md

 ## Main Function Groups

-`grazer` functions follow a typical telemetry workflow: validate inputs -> clean tracks -> derive metrics -> summarise patterns -> interpret behaviour.
+`grazer` functions follow a typical telemetry workflow: validate inputs -> clean tracks -> derive metrics -> summarise patterns.
+The outputs should be ready to be described through your chosen statistical inference method, or leveraged in predictive analysis.

 ### Ingest & validation